forestgrape/coronavirus/index.md

 *   > ##### Definitions
     > *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!

-*   >> ##### NEW Definition
+*   >> ##### New Definition
-    >> *NEW definitions* are written like.
-NEW means it is defined on this page and not a definition commonly used in literature (introduced on 15.5.21).
+    >> *'New' definitions* are written like.
+'New' means it is defined on this page and not a definition commonly used in literature (introduced on 15.5.21).
 Please point out if there is a definition already in use with the same meaning.

 *   > ##### Comments
     > * _Comments_, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.